 To my surprise, after hearing me saying “apopse”, she smiled at me and asked, “aha, what is happening here?”
 I could not understand her funny expression on her face but thought she was simply curious about what we were talking about.
 After I translated my conversation with the tavern owner, she looked at me suspiciously and said: “So tell me Maya, do you call everybody “apopse” in Greece?

 We had a short exchange of clarifying Greek words, and then I realized how she ended up in this “misunderstanding”; my friend loves Greek music and listens every evening to Greek songs.
 Although she does not understand 95% of the Greek lyrics, she did hear many times the word “apopse”, in rather romantic/erotic songs.
-Click here to listen to one example of a song, out of the many.

 So she memorized that word and was convinced it meant “my love, my darling”!